Jevontae Layne

-Jevontae Layne (born September 21, 2001) is a Canadian soccer player who plays for Valour FC in the Canadian Premier League.
-He plays as a forward.
+Jevontae Layne (born September 21, 2001) is a Canadian soccer player.

 Collegiate career

 In 2019, Layne began attending Sheridan College, where he played for the men's soccer team.
 At the end of his first season in 2019, he was the OCAA West Division leading scorer and named an OCAA West Second Team All-Star.
 At the end of his second season in 2021 (the 2020 season was cancelled due to the COVID-19 pandemic), he was named the OCAA Men's Soccer Player of the Year, OCAA Men's Soccer South Division Player of the Year, OCAA Men's Soccer South Division Scoring Champion, and named an OCAA Men's Soccer South Division All-Star, and a CCAA Men's Soccer All-Canadian.

 In 2024, Layne began attending Toronto Metropolitan University, where he played for the men's soccer team.
 He made his debut on September 8 against the Toronto Varsity Blues.
 On September 28, he scored a hat trick in a 3-0 victory over the Carleton Ravens.
 He scored a pair of braces on October 5 against the Queen's Golden Gaels and on October 13 against the Nipissing Lakers.
 After scoring 10 goals in 11 matches in 2024, he was named an OUA East Second Team All-Star.